Illinois Layoffs — September 2017

 | Global Display Solutions | Rockford | 9 |

-The most significant filing came from Capital One at its Rolling Meadows facility, reporting 452 affected workers.
+The largest notice was filed by Capital One at its Rolling Meadows facility, reporting 452 affected workers.
 Quality Therapy and Consultation followed with 139 workers.

 Trend & Outlook

-The numbers illustrate a mixed picture for Illinois's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Illinois's labor market, with activity diverging between monthly and annual comparisons.
 The Finance & Insurance sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Illinois.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Illinois WARN notices, browse layoffs by state, or download the full dataset.